anyone2/IndigoPlugin-APC-PDU-Control/README.md

 This plugin for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform allows communication with a APC Power Distribution Unit (PDU) via Simple Network Management Protocol (SNMP)

-This plugin has the ability to controls the On/Off/Reboot function of the PDU and should work with of APC MasterSwitch devices.
+This plugin has the ability to controls the On/Off/Reboot function of the PDU and should work with any of APC MasterSwitch devices.

 ## Supported Functions